Strengthening Recovery Solutions in the Professional Community:

 - Engaging family and friends or employers, to create a connected team of support, learning how to use recovery messages.

-- Great act of unconditional love, non confrontational, creating an action plan for both the family and identified patient.
+- A great act of unconditional love, non-confrontational, creating an action plan for both the family and identified patient.

 What’s the Success rate for Interventions?

 According to research, interventions work 85% of the time.
 The 15% who do not seek treatment at the intervention meeting is more likely to accept treatment within two weeks if the family members are willing to follow through on the set limitations and continue to gain recovery support for the whole family unit.
 Interventions are a successful process that helps the whole family and friends understand the cycle of addiction also it helps to create recovery resources.